jadecobra/python_tdd_exercises/source/functions/index.rst

   .. code-block:: shell

-    TypeError: identity() takes 0 positional arguments but 1 was given
+    TypeError: identity() takes 0 positional arguments
+               but 1 was given

-  because the definition for ``identity`` does not allow inputs and the test sends :ref:`None<what is None?>` as input
+  because the definition for ``identity`` does not allow calling it with inputs and the test sends :ref:`None<what is None?>` as input

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen in ``test_functions.py``